Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## What Is This?
 This plugin adds a new type of node that combines the features of the NinePatchRect, the Button, and the TextureButton, with the NinePatchRect being used as the base.
 We also took the liberty to add a custom sound system to the NinePatchButton, which allows you to assign sounds for some of its functions such as pressing it or hovering over it with your mouse cursor.

-*Note: We've been having issues with getting text to display correctly on the NinePatchButton, so we've had to disable that feature for now.
-We'll revisit this at a later time.
+*Note: We've been having issues with getting text to display correctly on the NinePatchButton, so we've had to disable that feature for now while we're working on a fix for it.
 For now you could use a Label (or something similar) and add text to the button manually.
 If you can manage to integrate the text you want to display into the button's texture then that could work as well.*

 ## Why Did We Make This?